the-turing-way/.github/CODE_OF_CONDUCT.md

 ## 1 Code of Conduct: Overview

-The Turing Way is a community-oriented and community-led project.
+*The Turing Way* is a community-oriented and community-led project.
 We value the involvement of everyone in the community.
 We are committed to creating a friendly and respectful place for learning, teaching and contributing.
 All participants in our in-person events and online communications are expected to show respect and courtesy to others at all times.

-To make clear what is expected, everyone participating in activities associated with the Turing Way project is required to conform to this Code of Conduct.
+To make clear what is expected, everyone participating in activities associated with *The Turing Way* project is required to conform to this Code of Conduct.
-This Code of Conduct applies to all spaces managed by the Turing Way project including, but not limited to, in-person focus groups and workshops, and communications online via GitHub.
+This Code of Conduct applies to all spaces managed by *The Turing Way* project including, but not limited to, in-person focus groups and workshops, and communications online via GitHub.

 ### Contact for Reporting

-The co-lead-investigators of _The Turing Way_ - Dr. Kirstie Whitaker ([kwhitaker@turing.ac.uk](mailto:kwhitaker@turing.ac.uk)) and Dr. Malvika Sharan ([msharan@turing.ac.uk](mailto:msharan@turing.ac.uk)) - are responsible for enforcing the Code of Conduct.
+The co-lead-investigators of *The Turing Way* - Dr. Kirstie Whitaker ([kwhitaker@turing.ac.uk](mailto:kwhitaker@turing.ac.uk)) and Dr. Malvika Sharan ([msharan@turing.ac.uk](mailto:msharan@turing.ac.uk)) - are responsible for enforcing the Code of Conduct.

 If you prefer not to contact the project leads, you may also contact [Anna Krystalli](mailto:a.krystalli@sheffield.ac.uk), who is our ombudsperson.